 The Aymara people are an Indigenous South American group native to the Altiplano region at the lower elevations of the Andes.
 Early Aymara peoples inhabited the same area they live in today, and they have continually lived in these areas for more than 5,000 years.
 Their early culture was one of the bases upon which the mighty Incan Empire's socio-economic system was founded.
 The early Aymara people called themselves “Jaqi” (human beings) and belonged to the Collasuyo division in the Inca Empire.
 Research by linguists has discovered that the Incas may have spoken Aymara at the onset of their empire but learned Quechua later on.

-4. Traditional Ways of Life
+Traditional Ways Of Life

-1. Cultural Pride and Modern Threats
+Cultural Pride and Modern Threats

-Cultural pride among the Aymara has been sparked once again by the recent election of the first ever ethnically Aymara president of Bolivia, Movement for Socialism candidate Evo Morales.
-Popular songs are being composed in the Aymara language, and even the hip-hop genre has found an adherent in Aymara singer Abraham Bohorquez.
-Although many small victories have been won with the small acceptance of the Aymara as a people, there are still social problems that persist, such as de facto discrimination.
+Cultural pride among the Aymara was sparked once again by the election of the first-ever ethnically Aymara president of Bolivia, Movement for Socialism candidate Evo Morales.
+Popular songs have been composed in the Aymara language, and even the hip-hop genre has found an adherent in Aymara singer Abraham Bohórquez.
+Although many small victories have been won in the struggle for acceptance of the Aymara as a people, there are still social problems that persist, such as de facto discrimination.

 The continuity of the Aymara culture and traditions has marked them as inferior to modern culture and society in the eyes of many contemporary South Americans, while neocolonialism has also continued to plague them, as it imposes political control and cultural manipulation through socioeconomic leverage.
 These and other ills have deprived them of their humanity, according to Aymara intellectual Choque Quispe.